mericano1/play-auditlog/README.md

 A few features have been added to allow more control on what to audit.

 * An annotation (@play.modules.auditlog.Auditable) that allows to mark only the modules that you want audit logs for
 * The annotation recordOn field to give you even more control for what operations you want to log.
+* A way to specify how to get the current logged user (actor)

 Requirements